-Each week, our clergy preach and teach the Gospel message from the pulpit, and encourage parishioners to read and study Scripture.
-Weekly Scripture readings from both the Old and New Testaments are read during the Rite I and Rite II Services, and follow the Lectionary (a pre-selected collection of scriptural readings from the Bible that can be used for worship, study or other collection of scriptural readings from the Bible that can be used for worship, study or other theological uses).
+To grow in our relationship with God, we strive to have a firm understanding of Scripture.
+So each week, our clergy preach and teach the Gospel message from the pulpit, and encourage parishioners to read and study Scripture.
+Weekly Scripture readings from both the Old and New Testaments are read during the Rite I and Rite II Services.
 In addition, an Outline of the Faith, commonly called the Catechism, is found in The Book of Common Prayer (pp 845-862) and is a commentary on the creeds in our liturgy, and provides a brief summary of the Church’s teachings.
 The combination of Scripture and liturgy and teaching can be found in our weekly services.

-Our Adult Education program is a varied one.
-Forums are led by the rector, parishioners and occasional guests.
+Adult Education Forums: (9:15 – 10:00AM; periodically scheduled on Sunday mornings between services.) are led by the clergy, parishioners and occasional guests.
 Topics have included: Learning about our worship; Christian living; the church and the environment; and contemporary parish interests.
-Check this website regularly for topics.
+Currently on hiatus due to Covid.

 Education for Ministry Groups (EfM): Have you ever wondered what journey God has planned for your life and whether you are on the right path?
 This is the question that Education for Ministry (EfM) is meant to assist in answering.
 Each year there is reading on a piece of our tradition, i.e. the Old Testament, the New Testament; Church History & the Church Today.
 EfM also brings people together in Christian community and love.
 Biblical principles are brought into our lives and culture today, and through Reflection, our past, present and future as God’s Children are examined.
 St. Mary Anne’s EfM group’s are formed every September.
 For questions, please contact Carol Weisel.